No results for ""

 The asyncWithLDProvider function initializes the React Web SDK and returns a Context.Provider, which is a React component.
 It is an asynchronous function.
 You must initialize asyncWithLDProvider at the app entry point, prior to rendering, to ensure that flags and the LaunchDarkly client are ready at the start of your React app lifecycle.

 The asyncWithLDProvider function accepts an AsyncProviderConfig object, which provides configuration options for the React Web SDK.
-To learn more, read Configuring the SDK, below.
+To learn more, read Configure options, below.
 One of these configuration options is the options field, which lets you customize your client.
 To learn more, read about Configuration for the JavaScript SDK.

 Here's how to initialize using asyncWithLDProvider: